 Research that solves real world challenges and has immediate practical implications.
 Applied research is undertaken with an external organization in order to apply new knowledge, primarily towards a specific practical aim or objective.
 Applied research can occur at either a workplace or on campus.

 An on-the-job training program for skilled trades that combines paid employment under the supervision of a certified journeyperson and in-class training from a post-secondary institution, with a specified amount of hours for both requirements.
-Apprenticeships are administered by the Ontario Ministry of Training, Colleges, and Universities and the Ontario College of Trades.
+Apprenticeships are administered by the Ontario Ministry of Colleges and Universities and the Ontario College of Trades.

 Intended primarily to promote entrepreneurship and social initiatives.
 Incubators provide start-up assistance, physical space, mentorship, and support services that focus on early-stage entrepreneurs.

 A cumulative activity in the final semesters of a program that is based significantly on knowledge and skills acquired in earlier course work.
 It involves a creative, iterative, and often open-ended process using problem-based learning to address a project challenge.
 Students spend a significant amount of time, working independently or in a team environment, throughout the semester and translate their results using written reports, oral presentations, or poster presentations.
 Projects can involve qualitative or quantitative research.

 Required as part of a health program of study with a scheduled number of unpaid hours in an environment that provides healthcare or related services to patients or the public.
 Clinical placements are an integral component of the curriculum and necessary for a professional association and accreditation.
 Placements can take place in primary, secondary, or community healthcare or social care settings.